Ohio hospital responds to sexual misconduct allegations against two doctors - NewsBreak

 Since NBC4 first reported on the sexual misconduct allegations, another woman has come forward with similar accusations against the same doctor.
 The woman works for a company that regularly does business with Adena Health.

 She provided screenshots of text messages, allegedly from the doctor, to hospital administration and shared them with NBC4. “… I picture you naked all the time,” one text message says.
 Another reads, “You owe me sex.”
 A third contains a request too vulgar for publication.
-Police look to identify man targeting east Columbus synagogue
+Crews respond to multi-building fire in Dayton

 Asked whether these texts were acceptable coming from a doctor in a professional setting, Graham replied, “I would just have to respond – I mean you’re showing me two or three documents from an individual.
 And I would just go back to what I said earlier, that when you look at the investigation and the process that you use during the investigation, they’re looking at all the facts in the case.”